 The top court, however, refused to go into the merit of the case, saying all contentions are left open to be decided in the trial.

-Senior advocate Abhishek Manu Singhvi, appearing for Kejriwal, argued that his client had only questioned why the Gujarat University had not published the prime minister’s degrees and wondered if it was because the certificate was fake.
+Senior advocate Abhishek Manu Singhvi, appearing for Kejriwal, argued that his client had only questioned why the Gujarat University had not published the prime minister’s degrees and wondered if it was because the certificates were fake.

-If such statements are defamatory, the aggrieved party should be the prime minister, not the university, he said, adding that Kejriwal was even ready to file a statement of regret for his remarks.
+It such statements are defamatory, the aggrieved party should be the prime minister, not the university, he said.
+Singhvi further told the bench that Kejriwal was ready to file a statement of regret for his remarks.

 However, his arguments were opposed vehemently by Solicitor General Tushar Mehta who, appearing for the university, alleged that Kejriwal has the habit of “making reckless statements and then saying sorry”.

-In 2016, the central information commission (CIC) directed the Gujarat University to provide details of Modi’s post graduate degree to Kejriwal.
-The CIC order was based on a query filed by the AAP leader under the Right to Information (RTI) Act.
+In 2016, the central information commission directed the Gujarat University to provide details of Modi’s post graduate degree to Kejriwal.
+The CIC order was based on a query filed by Kejriwal under the Right to Information (RTI) Act.

-While expressing his disappointment over the high court order, Kejriwal questioned why the prime minister had refused to produce his degree certificate in the court.
+Slamming the court order, Kejriwal questioned why the prime minister refused to dhow his degree in the court.
 “It is either because of his ego he doesn’t feel the need to show it to anyone but this kind of behaviour is not valid in a democracy.
 The other question that arises is that the degree might be fake,” he tweeted.

 Sajay Singh, too, aired a similar opinion when he posted on X: “Doesn’t the country even have the right to know how educated their PM is?
 He vehemently opposed showing the degree in the court.
 Why?
 And those who demand to see their degree will be fined?
 What is this happening?
 Illiterate or less educated PM is very dangerous for the country”.

-The two leaders filed revision applications in the session court, however their petitions were turned down, after which they approached the high court challenging the proceedings.
-On February 16, the high court, too, dismissed their pleas, prompting the AAP leaders to knock the apex court’s door.
+Both Kejriwal and Singh filed a revision applications in the session court, however their petitions were turned down, after which the AAP leaders approached the high court.
+On February 16, the high court, too, dismissed their pleas.

-On April 8, an apex court bench of Justices B.R.
-Gavai and Sandeep Mehta dismissed Singh’s petition, noting all contentions are kept open.
+The AAP leaders moved the Supreme Court challenging the proceedings in the case.
+On April 8, an apex court bench of bench of Justices BR Gavai and Sandeep Mehta dismissed Singh’s petition, noting all contentions are kept open.

 “In any case, the learned single judge of the High Court has already observed that all contentions available to the parties are kept open and the learned trial judge would not be influenced by any of the observations made in the impugned order,” the bench said.